OLD MODEL -vs- NEW MODEL

 THE COLLAGEN / SCAR TISSUE REMODELING SUPER PAGE

-Although there are almost 30 different kinds of collagen, it is Type I Collagen that interests us because it is the kind found in what I refer to as the Elastic, Collagen-Based Connective Tissues (Ligaments, Tendons, Muscles, and Fascia).
+Although there are almost 30 different kinds of collagen, it is Type I Collagen that interests us because it is the kind found in what I refer to as the Elastic, Collagen-Based Connective Tissues (Ligaments, Tendons, Muscles, and Fascia — and yes I get it, muscles are not technically connective tissues).
 The word itself comes from the Greek language and means “Glue Producer”.
 Thus, collagen is the substance that “glues” or “connects” the various parts of the body together.
 This is why most of the collagen-based tissues in the body are generically known as “Connective Tissues”.

 NORM TISSUE -VS- SCAR TISSUE

 Just look at the difference in the microscopic appearance of the pictures above.
 The pics on the left and right represent the unorganized and dysfunctional aspect of scarring and fibrosis.
 However, if you look closely at the pic in the middle, you can see the wave-like structure of the tissue as well as the wavy collagen fibrils that I overlapped into the pic.
 The Fascia on the right is tangled and running every which way.
 Do you think that the unorganized nature of scar tissue could cause it to be restrictive as far as its ability to move, stretch, and elast?
 You better believe it!
 Surround a joint with this stuff and you end up with problems — big problems!